-Pain that happens mainly when you move usually means that the tumor is causing weakness or instability in the bones of your spine.
-Pain experienced primarily at night or in the early morning that gets better as you move is often an early sign that the tumor has metastasized (spread).
-This happens because your adrenal gland becomes less active when you’re asleep.
+Pain mainly when you sit or stand usually means that the tumor is causing weakness or instability in the bones of your spine.
+Pain primarily at night or in the early morning that gets better as you move is often the first symptom of a tumor.
+This pain happens because tumors create a great deal of inflammation, and your adrenal gland does not make steroids when you sleep.

 Spine tumors that are close to major nerves can disrupt their ability to transmit messages between the body and the brain.
 This can cause neurologic symptoms, including: